sammaxfleet/LA-MASIA-PROJECT-1/README.md

 Testing:
-I have tested that the form validates input.
+* I have tested all the html, it has been validated with WC3 HTML5 Validator.
-I have also tested the button on the next page, which directs you back to the form.
+* I have tested the CSS in the W3 Validator.

-Also the navigation on the menu bar.
+General Testing:
+* Each time a feature was added, all the functions were tested to see if there was an impact.
+* The site was sent to friends and family to test on all platforms for resposiveness.
+* Buttons checked they're working and connecting to the right pages.
+* Every step of the form has been tested.
+* Thank you page returns you back to the Apply page.

+Bugs:
+* Resized photos so they load quicker
+* The form wouldn't drag across with the website, fixed in the CSS.
+* The Male/female buttons on the form weren't switching again fixed in the CSS.

 Deployment: